survivejs/webpack-book/manuscript/packages/01_consuming.md

 Sometimes you might be consuming a package that has formats you are not interested in.
 A good example of this might be a font framework.
 They often provide fonts in all formats, but you might need only a few if you support modern browsers.

-[null-loader](https://www.npmjs.com/package/null-loader) is useful in these situations.
+[null-loader](https://www.npmjs.com/package/null-loader) fits the use case.
 You can tell webpack to pipe certain assets through it.

 You can model an `ignore` part using *null-loader* like this: